 Walking Distance: 8km (3-4 hours)

+The Everest Base Camp Trek begins with a mountain flight to Lukla.
 The thirty-five-minute mountain flight from Kathmandu to the Tenzing Hillary Airport, Lukla perched at 2800 meters was one of the most scenic and thrilling rides I have ever experienced.
 A quick breakfast and I was off for a 3-hour trek to Phakding with my guide and porter.

 Day 2 – From Phakding to Namche Bazaar (3435m)